NulliferBones/lg4k-linux/README.md

 # Live Gamer 4K Linux driver

+WOULD REALLY APPRECIATE IT IF SOMEONE COULD FIX THIS BETTER THAN I CAN. there are crashing problems I can not solve

 Based on the Linux driver for the [CL511HN](https://www.avermedia.com/professional/product/cl511hn/overview) which can be downloaded here: [Generic_Ubuntu_CL511HN_Drv_1.0.0031.zip](http://storage.avermedia.com/web_release_www/CL511HN/Generic_Ubuntu_CL511HN_Drv_1.0.0031.zip)